Special Service Group: Uniforms and insignia

-The U.S. M81 colors with Maroon berets is the standard uniform for the Army Special Service Group's Battle Dress Uniform as seen worn by the officers in 2017.

 In the 1970s, the Army Special Service Group Battle Dress Uniform (BDU) was standard Khaki but this was changed to British-styled DPM.
 In the 1990s, the Battle Dress Uniform was changed in favor of adopting the U.S. woodland (or M81) with a maroon berets, a common colour for the airborne forces, with a silver metal tab on a light blue felt square with a dagger and lightning bolts, and a wing on the right side of the chest.

+In 2022, the SSG adopted a new camouflage uniform based on the British Multi Terrain Pattern (MTP), fully replacing the previously used U.S. woodland (M81) camouflage.
+The uniform introduced a modern camouflage pattern designed for use across a range of terrain and environmental conditions.
+It also incorporated a contemporary cut and configuration, providing greater compatibility with modern load-bearing equipment and other operational gear.

 The counterterrorism teams, on the other hand, include camouflage and black dungarees (for the CT team).